Paya Credit Card Processing 2023: Reviews & Complaints

 Variable Pricing

-Pricing and fees of a Paya merchant account appear to vary based on a client’s business type, processing volume, and the agent or sub-ISO setting up the account.
+Pricing and fees of a Paya merchant account tend to differ based on the type of business, volume of transactions, and the agent or sub-ISO responsible for setting up the account.
 A copy of the company’s standard terms and conditions under the name Sage Payment Solutions is publicly available.
-Paya charges a Liquidated Damages early termination fee, which is calculated by multiplying the remaining months in a client’s contract by $25.
-This can result in very expensive penalties for termination that essentially force business owners to buy themselves out of contracts.
-Additionally, the company is reported to charge an annual PCI compliance fee of around $100.
+Paya charges a liquidated damages early termination fee, which is determined by multiplying the remaining months in a client’s contract by $25.
+This can lead to substantial penalties for termination that may deter business owners from cancelling their contracts.
+Moreover, the company reportedly imposes an annual PCI compliance fee of approximately $100.

 Virtual Terminal and Payment Gateway Pricing